Meet Our Instructors

 LeAnn Hale

-LeAnn is an artist, art educator and owner/founder of Purple Turtle Art Studio in Bryan, Texas.
+LeAnn Hale is an artist, art educator and owner/founder of Purple Turtle Art Studio in Bryan, Texas.

-The Purple Turtle Art Studio has grown into a fixture on the landscape of the vibrant Downtown Bryan area with LeAnn’s artistic eye contributing to the community in creative and positive ways.
-She excels at working through community partnerships, which is her true passion and can be seen annually in Downtown Bryan at the spring art exhibit hosted by the Village Cafe and with her students displaying and selling work at the annual Downtown Art Fair.
-Occasionally, her studio pops up exhibits at other local restaurants including RX Pizza, where they’ve displayed art created on pizza boxes in the past.
+The Purple Turtle Art Studio has grown into a fixture on the landscape of the vibrant Downtown Bryan area with LeAnn’s artistic eye contributing to the community with the addition of public art included on the Brazos Valley Art Trail and as the chair of the Downtown Bryan Arts and Culture Association.
+She excels at working through community partnerships, which is her true passion and can be seen annually in Downtown Bryan at the spring art exhibit and with her students displaying and selling work at the annual Downtown Art Fair.
+Her studio has pop up exhibits at other local venues such as the Parker-Astin, Darwin Days at Texas A&M and RX Pizza downtown, where art created on pizza boxes currently hangs on the restaurant walls.
 She has also facilitated the Brazos Valley Arts Council’s Art for Life program for 5 years working with teens in the Juvenile Justice System to create public works of art.

 Russell Marcontell